curl/everything-curl/http-response.md

 the request was handled.

-It is important to note that curl does not consider it an error even if the response code would indicate that the requested document couldn't be delivered (or similar). curl considers a successful sending and receiving of HTTP to be good.
+It is important to note that curl does not consider it an error even if the response code would indicate that the requested document could not be delivered (or similar). curl considers a successful sending and receiving of HTTP to be good.